Wealth Dojo.

 Alongside time with the land and more-than-human world, the program may include opportunities to connect with social innovators and practitioners working at the edges of regenerative futures, systemic change and deep transitions.

-Matriline: Three Generations of Women.
+Matriline: Multi- Generations of Women.

 This is not about optimizing family governance or securing continuity.
 It is about slowing capital down enough to be moved with greater presence and discernment — across generations, across time, across more-than-human worlds.

 Through a woven arc of online sessions and in-person gatherings, participants engage practices of eldering and listening, imagination and futuring, root-system work, and place-based inquiry.
 The work invites women to sit together inside complexity: grief and gratitude, inheritance and refusal, care and consequence.
-Wealth is approached not as an asset to be mastered, but as a relational force that binds families into wider ecological, historical, and ancestral fields.
+Wealth is approached not as an asset to be mastered, but as a relational force that binds families into wider ecological, historical and ancestral fields.